An Ultimate Guide for Chinese Website Localization in China

 According to Statcounter, Baidu has an 85.37% market share in China and is the number one search engine in this market (as of October 2021).
 So, if you want consumers to find your website, you should concentrate your SEO efforts on Baidu rather than Google.

 When compared to Google, Baidu’s ranking algorithms differ slightly.
 Meta keywords and tags, for example, carry more weight than links.
 If at all possible, research additional popular search engines in China and plan for website localization.
+To have comprehensive Chinese website translations, you need to work with a professional Chinese translation agency.

 China is no doubt a potential market for many foreign businesses.
 But at the same time, it is a very challenging one to make a splash in.
-Having a website localized into Chinese is one of the crucial steps in your plan to get closer to the Chinese audiences.
+Having a website localized into Chinese is one of the crucial steps in your plan to get closer to Chinese audiences.
 By applying our tips above, we hope you will achieve a successful Chinese website localization project.

 If you are looking for a professional Chinese localization partner to accompany you in this market, GTE Localize is here to help.
 With a focus on the Asian markets, GTE Localize has the advantage of having extensive Chines language, culture, and market knowledge and experience.
 Our team of native Chinese linguists and website localizers understand the traps and challenges of Chinese website localization projects and know how to overcome them effectively to give you the best-localized website in the Chinese market.